AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 **`src/datapipeline/similarity.py`**
    This script computes cosine similarity between movies embeddings from the ChromaDB vector database.

+**Deliverables for Data Pipeline Container**
+- The logs of running the above scripts can be found in the `src/datapipeline/logs` folder.
+- The ChromaDB database is stored in the `src/datapipeline/chroma_db` folder.

 **LLM container**
 1. A container to be able to chat/have access to a running llm (using vertex ai).
 2. The **`src/llm/prompting.py`** file enables the access to a chat box to the LLM in your terminal.